 Node is a public bounce server that can relay traffic to other peers

-When the node is acting as the public bounce server, it should set this to be the entire subnet that it can route traffic, not just a single IP for itself.
+When the node is acting as the public bounce server, it should use an address inside the VPN subnet together with the subnet prefix length it routes, not just a /32 for itself.

 Address = 192.0.2.1/24